Robert F. Smith Net Worth

 Philanthropy: Robert is the first African American to serve on the board of Carnegie Hall.
 Smith is the Chairman of the Robert F. Kennedy Center for Justice and Human Rights and is a Member of the Cornell Engineering College Council.
 In 2018 he was the largest individual donor to the City of Hope Gala.
 He donated $20 million to the National Museum of African American History and Culture.
 He donated $50 million to his alma mater, Cornell University.
 He also separately has donated millions of dollars to various causes ranging from the Prostate Cancer Foundation to Global Wildlife Conservation and the National Park Foundation.

 In May 2017 Robert signed The Giving Pledge – the philanthropic movement led by Warren Buffett and Bill Gates where billionaires are encouraged to give away a majority (at least 50%) of their fortunes either during their lifetimes or upon their deaths.

 In May 2019, during his Morehouse College commencement speech, Robert F. Smith announced he would be paying off all student debt incurred by the class of 2019.

-Real Estate: Smith owns homes in Los Angeles, Austin and New York City.
+Real Estate: Robert and Hope own homes in Los Angeles, Florida and New York City.

-He acquired his New York City home – a condo in Chelsea, for a mind-numbing $59 million in 2018.
-He has since put the condo under massive renovations, much to the annoyance of his neighbors who have complained publicly about the ongoing noise.
+In 2018 they bought a New York City home – a condo in Chelsea, for a mind-numbing $59 million.
+The couple has since put the condo under massive renovations, much to the annoyance of his neighbors who have complained publicly about the ongoing noise.